release-engineering/pom-manipulation-ext/guide/misc.md

 	mvn install -DrepositoryInjection=org.foo:repository-injection:1.0

 The extension will resolve a remote POM file and inject remote repositories to the local top level POM file.
 If there is a local repository with id identical to the injected one, it is overwritten.

-#### `project.version` Expression Replacement

-The extension will automatically replace occurences of the property expression `${project.version}` in POMs (of packaging type `pom`).

-This avoids a subtle problem that occurs when another project with inherits from this POM.
-If the child POM (the one that declares the `<parent/>`) specifies its own version **and that version is different from the parent**, that child version will be used to resolve `${project.version}` instead of the intended (parent) version.
-Resolving these expressions when `packaging` is set to `pom` (the only type of POM that can act as a parent) prevents this from occurring.

-This behavior may be configured by setting:

-    -Denforce-project-version=on|off

-As explained above, the default is `on`.

-### Build Management

 #### Property Override